micag2025/Agentic_AI_Developer_Certification_Project2/README.md

 ## Use Case
 Cross-Publication Insight Assistant
 Build a system that helps users explore patterns and trends across multiple AI/ML projects.
-The input is a list of GitHub repos or Ready Tensor publications, plus an optional user query (e.g., tool usage, evaluation methods, task types).
+The input is a list of Ready Tensor publications, plus an optional user query (e.g., tool usage, evaluation methods, task types).
 Support at least two of the following query patterns, each with multiple working examples:
  - Aggregate (Map-Reduce) – e.g., “What % of these projects use LangGraph?”
  - Compare & Contrast – e.g., “How do CrewAI and LangChain projects differ?”